goualard-f/MicroFloatingPoints.jl/docs/src/index.md

 The library may serve to investigate and exemplify the behavior of IEEE 754 floating-point numbers in a systematic way through the use of very small formats.

+There are already several Julia packages to manipulate *minifloats*, [`BFloat.jl`](https://github.com/tkgunaratne/BFloat.jl) and [`BFloat16s.jl`](https://github.com/JuliaMath/BFloat16s.jl), for example.
+These packages consider only one format ([Google's Brain Float16](https://cloud.google.com/tpu/docs/bfloat16), here) and are tailored for maximum performances, usually for machine learning applications.
+The `MicroFloatingPoints` package is different in that it trades performances for versatility: with it, you may easily define many different floating-point formats with varying precision and range to  test the impact of both parameters on your algorithms.

 ## Presentation

 At its core, the package defines a new type `Floatmu` parameterized by two integers: